eman-hamad/shopping/README.md

 # shopping_app
+# sign in "firebase authentication" using email - password methode

 # "HomeScreen"   a Statefull Widget displays two 3 sections : pageview of images , gridview of cards and listview of products